QuantEcon/lecture-source-py/source/rst/sci_libs.rst

             sum = sum + current
         return sum

-Here ``cdef`` is a Cython keyword indicating a variable declaration and is followed by a type
+Here ``cdef`` is a Cython keyword indicating a variable declaration and is followed by a type.

-The ``%%cython`` line at the top is not actually Cython code --- it's a Jupyter cell magic indicating the start of Cython code
+The ``%%cython`` line at the top is not actually Cython code --- it's a Jupyter cell magic indicating the start of Cython code.

-After executing the cell, you can now call the function ``geo_prog_cython`` from within Python
+After executing the cell, you can now call the function ``geo_prog_cython`` from within Python.

 What you are in fact calling is compiled C code with a Python call interface